 Interview with Adriana Campelo, Chief Resilience Officer, City of Salvador

-We caught up with Adriana Campelo, Chief Resilience Officer for the City of Salvador ahead of her participation in our session "A Tale of Two Cities: how a place's brand underpins its resilience."
+We caught up with Adriana Campelo, Chief Resilience Officer for the City of Salvador to discover how place branding intersects with resilience.

 CNP: How do you see the relationship between the perceived values of a city, region or nation and the place brand?